florent37/RxAnimator/README.md

 # Trigger event

-By default the observable submits when the animator ends You can configure it using `.animationTriggerEvent(Event.START, Event.END, Event.CANCEL, EVENT.RESTART)`
+By default the observable submits when the animator ends You can configure it using `.animationTriggerEvent(Event.START / Event.END / Event.CANCEL / EVENT.RESTART)`

 # Download